 You must complete an application for graduation and turn it into the Graduate School by the published deadline.
 The deadlines are the first week of the semester in which you plan to graduate.
 You must also pay a graduation fee of $100.

 The Graduate School will send a graduation recommendation form to the department, and a copy of the form to you.
 This form notes any requirements that still need to be met: courses listed on your program of study, a thesis or project, or comprehensive exams.
 If you do not finish one or more of your requirements by the specified cut-off date for the graduation for which you applied, you can request to graduate at the next graduation.
 You do not have to re-apply or pay another fee.
 You simply need to make a written request (email is sufficient) to the Office of Records and Registration.
-You must indicate in this request which semester you now intend to graduate.
+You must indicate in this request in which semester you now intend to graduate.

 EMU does not maintain a credentials file.
 You must ask individual professors to keep your letters on file if you want them sent subsequently to more than one place.